 - Sheriff Tim Bailey

-The Sheriff's Office, Police Department and IRS will not call and collect money over the phone.
-If they ask you for account information or to send money it is a scam.
-If you have questions please call the Marion County Sheriff's Office 740-382-8244 or the Marion City Police Department 740-387-2525 before sending any money.
+The sheriff’s office will never call and ask for personal information and never collect money over the phone.
+Jury duty information for prospective jurors is sent out by mail or by personal service by a uniformed and identifiable sheriff’s deputy.
+Never give out personal information over the phone and never give out account information.
+If someone asks you for account information or to send money it is a scam.
+If you have questions please call the Marion County Sheriff's Office 740-382-8244 (Option #2) before sending any money.

 Marion County Sheriff Tim Bailey is seeking the public’s help in identifying the skeletal remains of a female located in northeast Marion County on March 10th, 2007.